Jang Min-hyeok

 Jang Min-hyeok (장민혁; born December 28, 1978) is a South Korean voice actor.
 In 2006, he started his career by joining Korean Broadcasting System's voice acting division.
-Two years later, the voice actor won a KBS Radio Drama Award for Best New Voice Actor.
-After being a freelancer, Jang became popular with his cover of Shia LaBeouf on the Korean dub of Transformers and has recently been known for his role as Sherlock Holmes on the Korean dub of a British television series Sherlock.
+After being a freelancer, Jang became popular with his cover of Shia LaBeouf on the Korean dub of Transformers and his role as Sherlock Holmes on the Korean dub of a British television series Sherlock.